What is a retirement village?

 Retirement villages may not necessarily use the words 'retirement' or 'village' in their name.
 For example, a complex may be called 'Bottlebrush Gardens' or 'Grevillea Lifestyle Estate', but still be classified as a retirement village.

-Usually, entry into a retirement village involves:
+Usually, entry into a retirement village involves one of the following:

 - buying shares in the ownership of the village;